 environmental considerations: glass insulators are environmentally friendly as they do not contain hazardous materials and can be recycled at the end of their service life.

-in conclusion, glass electrical insulators are indispensable components of electrical systems, serving as both electrical insulators and mechanical supports. their unique properties and diverse types make them suitable for a wide range of applications in the transmission and distribution of electrical power. ensuring the quality and reliability of glass insulators is essential for the safety and efficiency of modern electrical infrastructure.
+In conclusion, glass electrical insulators are indispensable components of electrical systems, serving as both electrical insulators and mechanical supports. their unique properties and diverse types make them suitable for a wide range of applications in the transmission and distribution of electrical power. ensuring the quality and reliability of glass insulators is essential for the safety and efficiency of modern electrical infrastructure.